monk-io/docs/docs/get-started/get-monk.md

 ## Upgrading Monk

-Upgrading your local Monk to the newest version is simple.
+Upgrading your local MonkOS to the newest version is simple.
 <Tabs
   defaultValue="macOS"
   values={[